kenjikatahira/react-spotify-player/README.md

 # React Spotify Player

-This is my first react project.
-It plays my favorite songs made with spotify apis ( for learning purposes )
+This is my first react project with react and spotify api

-*workin progress ( refactoring code, adding actions to button and a lot more missing things)
+*working in progress

 ## Technologies & Tools